API layer

 Overview

-Chive's API layer provides two primary interfaces for accessing preprint data:
+Chive's API layer provides two primary interfaces for accessing eprint data:

 - XRPC Endpoints (